-“Wilfred Owen Said” is forthcoming in the Summer 2017 issue of the North American Review.
+“Wilfred Owen Said” was in the Summer 2017 issue of the North American Review.

 Firer's “Repetition Works for the Moon” was published in Matthew Zapruder's Column in the February 19, 2017, New York Times Sunday Magazine.

-Firer has four new poems in the just released (May 25, 2017) Milwaukee anthology titled Return to the Gathering Place of the Waters
+Firer has four new poems in the Milwaukee anthology titled Return to the Gathering Place of the Waters (2017).

-Firer's poems “The Dog Stars” and “As If Made of Blue Legos” are in a Backwaters Press 20th anniversary anthology titled Watching the Perseids.
-The anthology is scheduled for publication on February 1, 2017.
+Firer's poems “The Dog Stars” and “As If Made of Blue Legos” are in a Backwaters Press 20th anniversary anthology titled Watching the Perseids (2017).

 “Saint Valentine's Day, 1967” in the anthology Far Out: Poems of the 60s (Wings Press, 2016).

 “Vernal Ponds” was published in the 2016 Wisconsin Poets' Calendar.